Free Firdaria Calculator

 Profection Year Calculator

-Calculate your annual profection house, monthly profection timeline, and explore the 12-year cycle.
-Discover your lord of the year with a birth chart.
+Calculate your annual profection house, monthly profection timeline, and 12-year cycle.
+Add your rising sign to reveal the lord of the year.

 Zodiacal Releasing Calculator

 Calculate your zodiacal releasing periods from the Lot of Fortune.
-See your current life chapter, phase, peak periods, and turning points.
+See your current life chapter (L1), phase (L2), peak periods, and loosing of the bond turning points.

 Frequently Asked Questions